mobify/spline/README.md

 ## License

 *MIT License.
-Spline is Copyright © 2014-2016 Mobify.
+Spline-CSS is Copyright © 2014-2016 Mobify.
 It is free software and may be redistributed under the terms specified in the LICENSE file.*